Summer Garden Bird Survey 2020

 When it comes to analysing the results it would help to know two facts about your garden.
 Firstly is your garden rural or urban, and secondly do you regularly provide food for the birds?
 These questions and a space for your answer are on the recording form.

-I would like to thank Vince and Louise for their help and support and also my husband Roger for the computer advice and the constructive remarks.
+I would like to thank Vince Lea and Louise Bacon for their help and support and also my husband Roger for the computer advice and the constructive remarks.
 Thank you for your interest and in anticipation of your help, many thanks.
-I look forward to hearing from you, Rebecca Buisson.
+I look forward to hearing from you.